On the Day of the Audition

 3:40 to 4:40- Monologue Performance (Everyone watches everyone.
 Be positive and respectful)

-5 to 6 pm - Physical theater activity (no preparation needed).
+5 to 6 pm -

 How are decisions made?
 A diverse panel of judges will watch the live auditions.
 Using a rubric, each judge will assess, and those scores are compiled.
 Students who earn a score above the cut-off point will be invited for a callback.
 Students being called back for a lead or supporting lead will have the opportunity to act with scripts to show their ability to characterize and take feedback.
 All students will receive responses by email.